WhoTHU/Adversarial_Texture/README.md

 # Adversarial Texture for Fooling Person Detectors in Physical World

-Official implementation for the CVPR 2022 paper [Adversarial Texture for Fooling Person Detectors in Physical World](https://arxiv.org/abs/2203.03373)

-by Zhanhao Hu, Siyuan Huang, Xiaopei Zhu, Xiaolin Hu, Fuchun Sun, Bo Zhang.

-Note: The code is based on the [official implementation](https://gitlab.com/EAVISE/adversarial-yolo) for the paper Fooling Automated Surveillance Cameras: Adversarial Patches to Attack Person Detection.

 #### 1. Installation
 ### Requirements
 All the codes are tested in the following environment: